danpoltawski/userscripts-moodle/README.markdown

 Moodle userscripts
 ==================

-Here are some scripts that might be userful to other moodler.
+Here are some scripts that might be userful to other moodlers.

-- Pull Request Helper - a copy and paste helper for Moodle integrators [INSTALL](http://github.com/danpoltawski/userscripts-moodle/raw/master/pull-request-helper.user.js)
+- Pull Request Helper - a copy and paste helper for Moodle integrators [INSTALL](https://github.com/danpoltawski/userscripts-moodle/raw/master/pull-request-helper.user.js)

 INSTALL
 -------